[Learn Korean E4] Aspirated and Tense Consonants Perfect Guide

 The pronunciation of the tense sounds

-There are 5 kinds of the tense sounds, 까,따,빠,싸,짜.
+There are 5 kinds of tense sounds: 까, 따, 빠, 싸, 짜.

 The tense sounds are made of a combination of two regular consonants.

-When you pronounce tense sounds, you vibrate the air around the nose and throat to make a resonation.
+When you pronounce tense sounds, you vibrate the air around the nose and throat to make a resonance.

 Do you get it?